 Smart City Innovation: Unveiling New Technologies

-by | Jun 15, 2024 | Unit 3 - Technology usage as a solution | 0 comments
+by | Jun 15, 2024 | R2 - Development of Training Platform, Unit 3 - Technology usage as a solution | 0 comments

 The Green Cities consortium developed the blog post “Smart City Innovation: Unveiling New Technologies” under the EU-Funded Project Youth Participation for Developing Sustainable Green Cities (reference number: 2022-1-DE04-KA220-YOU-000085135).
 L4Y Learning for Youth GmbH is leading the project alongside partners Citizens in Power, Toplum Gönüllüleri Vakfı, Kean, Walktogether, and Kaán Károly Környezetvédelmi Egyesület.